Japanese (JPNS)

 Departmental Category: Asia Content

-Surveys Japanese thought and culture through careful reading and discussion of selected masterworks of Japanese literature in translation.
-Texts include significant works of poetry, fiction, drama, diaries, and essays, from ancient times to the present.
+Surveys Japanese thought and culture through careful reading and discussion of selected significant works of Japanese literature in translation.
+Texts may include works of poetry, fiction, drama, diaries, and essays, from ancient times to the present.
 Taught in English.

 Additional Information: Arts Sci Core Curr: Literature and the Arts